digitallawyer/openlegaldictionary/_definitions/allegiance.md

 ---
 title: Allegiance
 permalink: "/definitions/allegiance.html"
-body: By allegiance ls meant the obligation of fidelity and obedience whlch the lndlvldual owes to the govern-ment under which he 11 ves, or to hls sover-eign ln return for the protection he receives.
+body: By allegiance is meant the obligation of fidelity and obedience whlch the lndlvldual owes to the govern-ment under which he 11 ves, or to hls sover-eign in return for the protection he receives.
 It may be an absolute and permanent obliga-tlon, or It may be a qualified and temporary oue.
 The citizen or subject owes an abso-lute aud* permaueut allegiance to his government or sovereign, or at least until, by